LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Methodology

 \subsection{HVQ-Trans}

-Hierarchical Vector Quantized Transformer (HVQ-Trans) \cite{HVQ-Trans} is a reconstruction-based anomaly detection method with a hierarchical vector quantization mechanism.
+Hierarchical Vector Quantized Transformer (HVQ-Trans) \cite{HVQ-Trans} is a reconstruction-based AD method incorporating a hierarchical vector quantization mechanism.
 HVQ-Trans learns a reconstruction model in the feature space of pre-trained models such as EfficientNet \cite{EfficientNet}.
-The reconstruction model is a 4-layer Encoder-Decoder ViT, where the output of each encoder layer is quantized, and the decoder reconstructs the features using the quantized latent variables from the Encoder.
-The quantization of latent variables alleviates the ID Shortcut problem specific to reconstruction models, achieving the state-of-the-art performance for reconstruction-based methods on MVTecAD \cite{MVTecAD} as of 2023.
+The reconstruction model consists of a 4-layer encoder-decoder Vision Transformer (ViT), where the output of each encoder layer is quantized, and the decoder reconstructs the features using the quantized latent variables from the encoder.
+The quantization of latent variables alleviates the ID shortcut problem specific to reconstruction models, achieving SoTA performance among reconstruction-based methods on MVTecAD \cite{MVTecAD} as of 2023.
+Additionally, hierarchical quantization in the HVQ-Trans increases codebook usage, which is important for subsequent MIM ViT training \cite{HVQ-Trans} Since a single large codebook in standard VQ can suffer from dead codes, especially when the number of assignments per update is small relative to codebook size, or when the encoder distribution is highly skewed.
+HVQ mitigates this by decomposing a large vocabulary into multiple smaller codebooks arranged in a coarse-to-fine hierarchy.
+Because each sub-codebook is smaller, codes are selected more frequently and receive more consistent updates, which improves per-level utilization.
+Moreover, the overall vocabulary corresponds to combinations across levels: if each level uses a substantial fraction of its codes, the number of reachable composite tokens increases multiplicatively with the number of levels.
+This yields a large effective discrete space without relying on a single massive codebook that is difficult to populate.
+In contrast, EMA updates \cite{VQ-VAE,VQVAE2,zhang2024speechtokenizer} mainly stabilize code updates but do not revive never-selected codes; reset strategies \cite{jukebox,zhang2024speechtokenizer} can revive dead codes but are heuristic and introduce discontinuities; and RVQ \cite{zhang2024speechtokenizer,rqvae} increases capacity but may still show stage-wise imbalance in utilization and increases quantization complexity for defining MIM targets.
+This is a reason why we choose HVQ-Trans as a source of discrete latents among various VQ methods \cite{VQ-VAE,BEiTv2,AdaptiveDC,TowardsAI}.

-In this study, HVQ-Trans is used to detect structural anomalies and simultaneously as a tokenizer to detect logical anomalies.
-In other words, the discrete latent variables, the internal representations of HVQ-Trans, are used as the teacher signal for models detecting logical anomalies.
+In this study, HVQ-Trans is used to detect structural anomalies and simultaneously serves as a tokenizer for detecting logical anomalies.
+In other words, the discrete latent variables—internal representations of HVQ-Trans—are used as a teacher signal for models that detect logical anomalies.

 From here, we describe the detection of structural anomalies using HVQ-Trans.
-First, the entire set of normal images is expressed as
+First, the entire set of normal images is expressed as follows:

-Here, $C, H, W$ represent the images' number of channels, height, and width, respectively. $M$ represents the number of training samples (i.e., the number of normal images).
+Here, $C$, $H$, and $W$ represent the number of channels, height, and width of the images, respectively. $M$ represents the number of training samples (\textit{i.e.,} the number of normal images).
 Assuming the backbone network is $f_\phi$, the feature extraction of a normal image $\mathbf{x}^{(i)} \in D_\mathcal{N}$ is expressed as follows: